-Measuring your roof square is an important step when determining how much roofing material you will need when replacing or repairing your roof.
-No matter how large or small your home is, if you have lived in it 15 to 20 years or plan to, repairing or replacing the roof is inevitable.
+Measuring your roof square is an important step when determining how much roofing material you will need during repair or replacement.
+No matter how large or small your home is, if you have lived in it 15 to 20 years, or plan to, repairing or replacing the roof is inevitable.
 Your roof is subject to wear from years and years of being exposed to nature's elements.
-Repairing or replacing your roof is not a minimal job regardless of your home's size and not knowing the size of your roof will result in wasted time, material and money.
+Repairing or replacing your roof is an extensive job so accurately calculating the square footage will get you started on the right foot and avoid wasted time, material, and money.

 A home's roof is measured in squares.
 Each square is 100 square feet.
 If your roof is 5,000 square feet, you will have 50 squares.
 If you are replacing your entire roof, you will need to purchase shingles in 50 squares to sufficiently cover your 5,000 square foot roof.

 Make a sketch of your roof before you go out to measure it.
 This will better help you understand it when you are measuring and you can write down your measurements onto the sketch.
 To measure your roof, you will have to understand geometry to a certain extent.
 The base length multiplied by the height of a triangle is two times the triangle's area.
 So in order to get the area of the triangle, divide the sum of the base and height by two for the triangles true area.
 It is a good idea to add 10 percent to each of your measurements to compensate for trimming and waste.

 If you have a roof that has different dimensions such as gable ends and hip ends, the sketch of the roof you've drawn up will come in handy.
 You will have to measure your roof in sections and record it on the sketch.
 This makes measuring simpler and easy to keep up with your total numbers when purchasing squares of shingles.